jR0driguez/animate.less/README.md

 ## Why?

 `animate.css` is a great tool but like other css libraries you only use a little part of the code.

 This way you will only use what you need, making the css much much smaller.

-I'm lazy for compile code and I don't use sass.
+I'm also lazy for compile code and I don't use sass.

-Finally, I want to clarify that all the credit of this work belongs to [animate.css] (http://daneden.github.io/animate.css/) and this is just a personal project but feel free to use it.
+Finally, I want to clarify that all the credit of this work belongs to [animate.css] (http://daneden.github.io/animate.css/) and this is just a personal project, but feel free to use it.

 ## Basic Usage

-I remove the webkit prefixes because i assume you're less compiler will add them for you.

 1. import `animate.less` in your less file.